 It established The Gambling Commission, a new, independent national regulator for commercial gambling in Great Britain who are also the issuing Authority for licences for operators of gambling businesses

 The Gambling Act requires all Licensing Authorities to prepare, consult on and publish a Statement of Gambling Policy every three years, setting out how the Authority will manage the licensing of local gambling premises.
-The Council completed the third review of its Statement of Gambling Policy at the end of 2015 and the latest version came into effect on 1 February 2016.
+The Council completed the fourth review of its Statement of Gambling Policy during 2018 and the latest version came into effect on 6 January 2019.

-For more information please see the Foreword to the Gambling Policy by Councillor Tim Ahern, JP, Cabinet Member for Environment, Environmental Health and Leisure, and the current Statement of Gambling Policy below.
+For more information please see the current Statement of Gambling Policy below.

 Guidance issued to Local Authorities by the Gambling Commission can be found on the Gambling Commission website.